nighterrors/_REPO-56A4F_General_/.github/ISSUE_TEMPLATE/bug_report.md

 ### Platform
 ((Please enter affected platforms, one per line.

-- Fill out the table as detailed as you can.
+- Fill in the table as detailed as you can.
 - You can add new rows by copy-pasting the last empty row.
 - You can indicate that individual cells are equal to the one directly above them with `-v-`.
 - Just delete this whole part and use the table below the example.